NativeScript/docs-v8/tutorial-angular.md

 ## Getting Started with NativeScript Angular

-This tutorial introduces you to the essentials of Angular by walking you through building an Example App with a Some Basic Functionalities and UIs.
+This tutorial introduces you to the fundamentals of building a NativeScript app with Angular by walking you through building an example app with some basic functionalities.

 This tutorial will teach you the following: